HaLo

 The browser and NDEF interfaces for chips allows for reading and writing commands to the chips according to the command structure.
 The browser interface uses the credential API which is available in most mobile browsers on NFC-enabled smartphones including Mobile Safari and Android Chrome.

 If writing NDEF messages to the chip, you can either use a dedicated mobile app or WebNFC where supported (opens in a new tab).
-See the WebNFC Demo for an example web app that uses WebNFC to communicate with HaLo chips.

 Example NDEF Record